Tinram/Windows-Survival/README.md

 <a id="ad"></a>
 ## Active Directory

 Corporate environments love Active Directory (AD).
 I don't.

-AD will probably silently harvest your files from *My Documents* and add them to some remote network server(s).
+AD will probably silently harvest files from *My Documents* and add them to some remote network server(s).

 For corporate PC roaming access you will probably want this, else you might not.

-If not, move your personal files out of *My Documents* to another location, such as `C:/mydocs`
+If not, move personal files out of *My Documents* to another location, such as `C:/mydocs`

--- which will then rely on your backup schedule, not AD's (not that I found AD's that consistent anyway).
+-- which will then rely on your backup schedule, not AD's (not that I found AD's consistent anyway).

 <a id="cu"></a>